ngs-lang/ngs/doc/ngslang.1.md

 **other languages**

 You are probably using Python/Ruby/Perl/Go .
 You use one of the above languages because bash is not powerful enough / not convenient enough to do the tasks that these languages do.
-On the other hand something as simple as `echo mystring >myfile` or run an external program is not as convenient to do in these languages.
+On the other hand something as simple as `echo mystring >myfile` or running an external program is not as convenient to do in these languages.
 Yes all of the languages above support system tasks to some degree.
-None of these languages support system tasks as a language that was built ground-up for system tasks.
+None of these languages can support system tasks as a language that was built ground-up for system tasks.
 See the double-backtick examples above... for example.

-## You are using configuration management tools

-I've seen unjustified usage of configuration management tools too much.
-Yes, these are the "Cool Shiny New DevOps" hype tools: Chef, Puppet, Ansible and friends.
-I assume that in many situations it would be better to script these tasks instead of using configuration management tools.
-They are very complex and they take control away from you.
-The price of complexity is too high in many cases in my opinion.
-Any system beyond the most simple will need customization/wrapping/forking of ready-made modules for these configuration management systems to such degree that usage of such systems will be at very least questionable TCO-wise.

-Why not make your own clean solution that matches your own needs exactly?
-I mean except for being unpopular.
-The issue is that currently there is no good language to make these scripts.
-It would be inconvenient to script the task even if you wanted.
-I hope NGS will enable easy scripting of system tasks.

 # LANGUAGE PRINCIPLES OVERVIEW

 This section is about principles behind NGS language design.

-## Systems engineers language
+## Systems engineers' language

 NGS is a domain-specific language.
 It is aimed to solve common system tasks in a convenient manner.